Filip Hammar and Fredrik Wikingsson: 2010–2012: Filip and Fredrik's podcast

 In 2010, it was announced that Aftonbladet would produce and distribute a podcast hosted by Filip and Fredrik, a podcast that was to become one of the largest Swedish podcasts on iTunes.
 The first season started in the summer of 2010 and lasted for no more than five episodes.
 The podcasts were recorded while Filip and Fredrik were driving around Stockholm as well as the Swedish countryside on their way to various locations.
 The content of the first season existed mainly in a bunch of phone calls made by Filip and Fredrik to a number of Swedish celebrities as well as a few discussions and observations about current events and more.

 The second and current season was launched in the fall of 2010 and this time without both the celebrity phone calls and the road trip element.
 Now the podcast is instead almost always recorded with Filip sitting in his new home in Los Angeles and with Fredrik sitting "with a slight slouch" down in the basement of his house back in Stockholm or, recently, in his car as it's the only place where he has a solid internet connection.

 The podcast is edited by Sigge Eklund and the theme song, which has been covered in various music genres and languages by several podcast listeners, was created by Stefan Andolf.
-Swedish folk duo First Aid Kit performed a version of the theme song for the 72nd episode, released on February 9, 2012.
+Swedish folk duo First Aid Kit performed a version of the theme song for the 72nd episode, released on 9 February 2012.

 As of early 2012, the podcast is no longer distributed by or in any way affiliated with Aftonbladet.
-And as of September 19, 2012, the podcast can also be found on Spotify as well as, according to Fredrik, "the somewhat fuzzy" Radio Play.
+And as of 19 September 2012, the podcast can also be found on Spotify as well as, according to Fredrik, "the somewhat fuzzy" Radio Play.

 Between the years 2010 and 2012, Filip and Fredrik continued to produce different kinds of shows, for example, Lite sällskap, a reality show about lonely people finding company, and Nittileaks, a talk show about memories from the '90s.

 The duo wins the Kristallen award for "Best male TV host" in 2011 and 2012.

-2011-
+2011–2018: Nexiko and Breaking News

-The group's talk show "Breaking News with Filip and Fredrik" premiered on Kanal 5 in the fall of 2011.
+The group's talk show Breaking News with Filip and Fredrik premiered on Kanal 5 in the fall of 2011.
 During each show, a number of guests were invited to discuss current topics.
-At the turn of the year 2012/2013 the duo left the production company Stockholm-Köpenhamn which they started in 2001 (and sold in 2007).
+At the turn of the year 2012–13 the duo left the production company Stockholm-Köpenhamn which they started in 2001 (and sold in 2007).
 They announced that they've started a new production company called Nexiko together with Lars Beckung, who was program director at Kanal 5 until April 2012.
-The first program of the new company was an interview program series called Hissen (The Elevator).
+The first program of the new company was an interview program series called Hissen (The elevator).
+In 2015, their successful travel show Six Degrees of Separation premiered.